ultimateBroK/brokies_land/README.md

 - **.config/waybar/** - Status bar that looks like it costs money (it doesn't)
 - **.config/tofi/** - Application launcher that's lightweight yet stylish
 - **.config/kitty/** - Terminal config that's both minimal and pretty
-- **.config/dunst/** - Notification system that's clean and functionalaa
+- **.config/dunst/** - Notification system that's clean and functional
 - **.config/wleave/** - Stylish logout/power menu for when you need to escape

 ## 🔧 Dependencies